-- 1. BC4, WL = 5, RL = 5. - 2.
-DIN n = data-in from column n. - NOP commands are shown for ease of illustration; other commands may be valid at these times.
-BC4 setting activated by MR0[A1:0 = 10] during WRITE command at T0 and READ command at Tn. - 5. tWTR controls the write to read delay to the same device and starts with the first rising clock edge after the last write data shown at T7.
+- 1. BC4, WL = 5, RL = 5.
+2. DIN n = data-in from column n. - 3.
+NOP commands are shown for ease of illustration; other commands may be valid at these times. - NOP commands are shown for ease on integration, other commands may be valid at these times.
+BC4 setting activated by MR0[A1:0 = 10] during WRITE command at T0 and READ command at Tn. tWTR controls the write to read delay to the same device and starts with the first rising clock edge after the last write data shown at T7.

-TRANSITIONING DATA Don't Care ∂ TIME BREAK
+⊘ TIME BREAK TRANSITIONING DATA N Don't Care